Summary

 After visiting the Magic Kingdom area hotels, take a bus to Disney's BoardWalk Inn, where you'll start touring the EPCOT area hotels.

 We’re huge fans of The Boardwalk’s Christmas decorations, both inside and out.
 A large tree on the outside lawn features traditional ornaments that remind you of something you’d find in your own home.
 In the beautiful Florida sun, this is the perfect photo-op!
 Inside, you'll find smaller corresponding trees, garland and swag.
 We found this to be the most traditional of the resort décor.
-Back this year as of Nov.
-17, the gingerbread display recreates the BoardWalk restaurants, including the brand-new BoardWalk Deli.
+The gingerbread display recreates the iconic BoardWalk spots, including the BoardWalk Deli.
+This year, you can also find a limited-edition pin, cookie jar and holiday ornament for purchase.

 Disney's Yacht Club Resort has our favorite themed decorations.
 Trees, garland and wreaths alike are abundant with every type of boat you could imagine to match their nautical theme.
 No detail was forgotten … one sailboat even features a lifejacket!
 Binoculars and other perfectly matching ornaments hang upon the large lobby tree.